mlilback/rc2SwiftClient/Issues.md

 what is UI to delete a workspace?

+* execute current chunk if R code
-* execute current line, chunk
+* execute all chunks up to and including current chunk if R code

+* are we properly escaping strings to prevent input buffer errors?